DahaiSun/number_guess_game/day6/README.md

 1. data_distribution.py

    Usage: python3 data_distribution.py <file_path> <sheet_name>"
    in my case the command should be：python3 data_distribution.py StatisticsQ1.xlsx Sheet1

     work-flow
     1) load excel file from command
     2) Draw histogram of 2 dataset
     3) calcilate 𝜇 and 𝜎 for each dataset
-    4) output result in a temporary window if using windows windows system, or print saving path of the output file
+    4) output result in a temporary window if using windows windows system.
+Print saving path of the output file if working with linux or macos

-2. data_sampling.py
+3. data_sampling.py

     1）From the normal population: Sampling distribution of the mean 𝑥̅, median and variance 𝑆